 \subsection{Ablation Study}

-We perform an ablation study to analyse the impact of \texttt{OTiS}' key components: the domain-specific tokeniser, dual masking strategy, and normalised cross-correlation (NCC) loss.
-As shown in Figure \ref{fig:ablation}, the best and most robust performance is achieved when all components are used during pre-training.
+We conduct an ablation study to analyse the impact of \texttt{OTiS}' key components: the domain-specific tokeniser, dual masking strategy, and normalised cross-correlation (NCC) loss.
+As shown in Figure \ref{fig:ablation}, \texttt{OTiS} achieves superior performance when all components are integrated during pre-training.

-Replacing the domain-specific variate embeddings with domain-agnostic embeddings (i.e. learnable embeddings shared across all domains) consistently led to inferior performance across all tasks, demonstrating the importance of capturing domain-specific data characteristics during tokenisation.
-Switching from dual masking to random masking resulted in performance degradation, although the impact was less notable for generative tasks than for discriminative tasks.
-We hypothesise that the NCC loss already captures temporal causality, which is particularly crucial for generative tasks like forecasting.
-Overall, removing the NCC loss caused performance declines across all downstream tasks, emphasising the role of long-range dependencies for general time series understanding.
+Replacing domain-specific variate embeddings with domain-agnostic ones (i.e. variate embeddings shared across all domains) consistently led to inferior performance across tasks, indicating the importance of considering domain characteristics during tokenisation.
+Switching from dual to random masking resulted in performance degradation, although the impact was less notable for generative tasks than for discriminative tasks.
+We hypothesise that the NCC loss already captures temporal causality, which is particularly helpful for generative tasks like forecasting.
+Overall, removing the NCC loss caused performance declines across all downstream applications, emphasising the importance of long-range dependencies for general time series understanding.